Convert TXT to BBCode

 Why Convert TXT to BBCode?

-Key Advantages of BBCode:
+Key Benefits of Converting TXT to BBCode:

 Practical Examples

-Example 1: Code Snippet
+Example 2: Code Snippet for Forum Post

 Input TXT file (script.txt):